oanaOM/go-playground/README.md

 # My First Golang Weather App

-A simple app that will show the weather using accuweather API base on your IP
+A simple app that shows the weather using accuweather API base on your IP

 ## How to use?
     run in terminal: